itcc-pedcanportal/services-dkfz/pcp-dkfz-transfer/README.md

 ## Important Notes

-1. **No Public Links**: Public share links are disabled for regular users.
-Only admins can create public links.
+1. **No Public Links**: Public share links are switched off in this Nextcloud instance.

-2. **Internal Sharing Only**: Use the `share` command to share with other Nextcloud users or groups.
+2. **Internal Sharing Only**: Use the `share` command to share with specific Nextcloud users (not groups).

 3. **Shared Folder Access**:
-   - Everyone can read/write to `/Global/`
+   - Everything inside `/Global/` is shared among all users (read/write)
+   - Everything outside `/Global/` is shared only with the admin
-   - There is also a top-level directory that is only visible to the admin
+   - There is a top-level directory that is only visible to the admin

 4. **App Passwords**: Always use app passwords, never your main login password.